HangingBallsack/Notes/README.md

 # Notes
-Notes for INF226 and INF214
+Some notes for INF226, INF214 and STAT101